 - A property management fee equal to the lesser of the amount of the management fee that is allowable under tenant leases or a specific percentage of the gross revenues of the specific Property.
-The Fund incurred management fees of \$6.3 million, \$8.0 million and \$10.3 million for the years ended December 31, 2014, 2013 and 2012, respectively. - Salary and wage reimbursements of its on-site property personnel incurred by the Fund for the years ended December 31, 2014, 2013 and 2012, which were \$12.6 million, \$15.3 million and \$19.6 million, respectively, and are included in property operating expenses and income/(loss) from discontinued operations in the consolidated statements of operations. - Reimbursement for various direct services performed off site are limited to the amount that is recovered from tenants under their leases and usually will not exceed, in any calendar year, a per-rentable-square-foot limitation.
+The Fund incurred management fees of \$4.2 million, \$6.3 million and \$8.0 million for the years ended December 31, 2015, 2014 and 2013, respectively. - Salary and wage reimbursements of its on-site property personnel incurred by the Fund for the years ended December 31, 2015, 2014 and 2013, which were \$9.3 million, \$12.6 million and \$15.3 million, respectively, and are included in property operating expenses and income/(loss) from discontinued operations in the consolidated statements of operations. - Reimbursement for various direct services performed off site are limited to the amount that is recovered from tenants under their leases and usually will not exceed, in any calendar year, a per-rentable-square-foot limitation.
 In certain instances, the per-rentable-square-foot limitation may be exceeded with the excess offset against property management fees received.
-For each of the years ended December 31, 2014, 2013 and 2012, reimbursable services to Hines from the Fund were \$2.2 million, \$2.6 million and \$3.3 million, respectively, and are included in property operating expenses and income/(loss) from discontinued operations in the consolidated statements of operations. - Leasing commissions equal to 1.5% of gross revenues payable over the term of each executed lease, including any lease amendment, renewal, expansion, or similar event.
-Leasing commissions of \$2.4 million, \$15.6 million and \$1.5 million were incurred by the Fund during the years ended December 31, 2014, 2013 and 2012, respectively, and are included in deferred leasing costs, net, and assets of property held for sale in the consolidated balance sheets.
+For each of the years ended December 31, 2015, 2014 and 2013, reimbursable services to Hines from the Fund were \$1.9 million, \$2.2 million and \$2.6 million, respectively, and are included in property operating expenses and income/(loss) from discontinued operations in the consolidated statements of operations.

+• Leasing commissions equal to 1.5% of gross revenues payable over the term of each executed lease, including any lease amendment, renewal, expansion, or similar event.
+Leasing commissions of \$1.2 million, \$2.4 million and \$15.6 million were incurred by the Fund during the years ended December 31, 2015, 2014 and 2013, respectively, and are included in deferred leasing costs, net, in the consolidated balance sheets.

-The Fund has related party payables owed to Hines and its affiliated entities at December 31, 2014 and 2013 of \$9.4 million and \$9.5 million, respectively, for these services.
+The Fund has related party payables owed to Hines and its affiliated entities at December 31, 2015 and 2014 of \$4.2 million and \$9.4 million, respectively, for these services.

 Certain subsidiaries of the Fund have entered into lease agreements with Hines Core Fund Services, LLC ("Services"), an affiliate of Hines, for the operation of their respective parking garages.
-Under the terms of the lease agreements, the Fund received rental fees of \$5.2 million, \$5.7 million and \$6.4 million during the years ended December 31, 2014, 2013, and 2012, respectively, which are included in other revenue and income/(loss) from discontinued operations in the consolidated statements of operations.
-Receivables due to the Fund from Services were approximately \$403,000 and \$458,000 at December 31, 2014 and 2013, respectively, and are included in tenant and other receivables, net, in the consolidated balance sheets.
+Under the terms of the lease agreements, the Fund received rental fees of \$4.9 million, \$5.2 million and \$5.7 million during the years ended December 31, 2015, 2014, and 2013, respectively, which are included in other revenue and income/(loss) from discontinued operations in the consolidated statements of operations.
+Receivables due to the Fund from Services were approximately \$408,000 and \$403,000 at December 31, 2015 and 2014, respectively, and are included in tenant and other receivables, net, in the consolidated balance sheets.